Fundamentals of Federal Student Aid Administration

 - To launch the online course, click "Start This Course Here!".

-A5: The in-person training workshops will be offered October 2014 through September 2015 at one of the Department’s regional training facilities.
+A5: The in-person training workshops will be offered July 2015 through June 2016 at one of the Department of Education’s regional training facilities.
+Note that two of the workshops are for clock-hour schools only.
 The schedule and location information is as follows:

 |July 13–17, 2015||Boston, MA|